 Albion is a very small city located in the state of Nebraska.
 With a population of 1,703 people and just one neighborhood, Albion is the 136th largest community in Nebraska.

-The education level of Albion citizens is a little higher than the average for US cities and towns: 24.89% of adults in Albion have at least a bachelor's degree.
+The citizens of Albion are slightly better educated than the national average of 21.84% for all cities and towns, with 24.89% of adults in Albion having a bachelor's degree or advanced degree.

 The per capita income in Albion in 2022 was $36,464, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $145,856 for a family of four.
 However, Albion contains both very wealthy and poor people as well.